DOCUMENTATION

 - Event sourcing (audit trail / replay): `src/services/memory-system/event-sourcing/*`

-- Universe OS POC (local-only store; enterprise aligned): `src/services/universe-os-poc/UniverseOsPocService.ts`
+- Maria OS POC (local-only store; enterprise aligned): `src/services/universe-os-poc/UniverseOsPocService.ts`

 - LLM-based boundary judgment (no heuristics in host code): `src/services/safety/BoundaryGuardService.ts`